 Kaitlin Shea always knew she wanted a creative career.
 After studying art at University of Colorado, Boulder, she officially entered the world of weddings in 2015.
 First, she worked at a bridal boutique, and later, scored a job at a planning company in South Denver.
 After a couple of years learning the ins and outs of event design, she knew she wanted to launch a wedding planning company of her own.
 Enter: Kaitlin Shea Weddings!
 From organization to design, Kaitlin helps couples every step of the way to make sure their day is beautiful, fun, and stress-free.
-Read on for our interview with Kaitlin to learn more about how she turned her dream company into a reality and her best advice for future wedding entrepreneurs.
+Listen Episode 33 of the Love Stories Radio podcast HERE and read on for our interview with Kaitlin to learn more about how she turned her dream company into a reality and her best advice for future wedding entrepreneurs.

 View this post on Instagram